-The combination of incentives, utility bill savings, and the MACRS depreciation tax benefits means that commercial solar payments can offer a great return on investment - in some cases as short as just 2-3 years.
+The combination of incentives, utility bill savings, and the MACRS depreciation tax benefits means that commercial solar payments can offer a great return on investment - offering an average payback period between three and seven years.

 That is a very short payback period, especially considering how long solar panels are designed to last.
 You can expect your solar panels to last at least 25-30 years, which is the amount of time most performance warranty periods are offered on current solar panel models.

 Just keep in mind that you’ll have a shorter payback period with a cash purchase versus financing your panels.